xpack/web-doxygen/website/docs/api/index/files/index.md

 <div class="doxyPage">

-<p>The files & folders that contributed content to this site are:</p>
+The files & folders that contributed content to this site are:

 <table class="doxyTreeTable">